adi271001/NovaBotics/README.md

 ## Features

-- [x] Commands to use bot are included
+- [x] The commands to use the bots can be seen by the participants
+- [x] Bot has all the answer to the FAQ's related to contest
+- [x] Bot has an about which introduces it to the participants
+- [x] Bot greets the participants
+- [ ] Participants can set reminders for daily post or revoke the reminder as per their wish
-- [ ] Export list of eligible participants to pdf or doc format for sharing in Discord
+- [ ] The list of eligibe participants can be exported in .doc format for sharing or for further editing as per need
+- [ ]
+- [ ]

+---
+  about
+  check_eligibility  eligible or not daily_check
+  post
+  ---

 - [ ] Sets ineligible tag for participants who are ineligible for rewards
-- [ ] Participants will either tag the bot or use bot command when sending their message on Discord linking their tweet or LinkedIn post.
-This will invoke the bot and store user's entry for that day. **?!
-Confused**
-- [ ] Send reminders to participants about start time and end time for each day of challenge
 - [x] The bot can check if a post was uploaded within the given time frame for the daily post
 - [x] If someone misses to post one day the participant will be marked as ineligible for rewards

 ## Tech stack